Juan-Jones/earnonlinemoney/content/blog/make-money-on-pinterest.md

 ## How to Make Money on Pinterest

 How can you make money on Pinterest?
 Well, it’s simple.
 Pinterest is nothing like most social media networks.
-They encourage you to grow your [social media presence]({{< relref "building-a-social-media-presence" >}}).
+This platform encourages you to grow your [social media presence]({{< relref "building-a-social-media-presence" >}}).
 In other words, most social media networks restrict publishers from sharing affiliate links or promoting affiliate programs.
 Whereas, Pinterest encourages [social media monetization]({{< relref "social-media-monetization" >}}).
 Lets get to it, how to **make money on Pinterest**, in six steps:

 ### 1. Build a Landing Page